15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Physician's statement confirming medical necessity

-Other applicants need to complete an NJSave application for age/disability verification, residency confirmation, and income assessment.
-The program’s toll-free number, 1-800-792-9745, provides application assistance.
+Other applicants complete an NJSave application for age/disability verification, residency confirmation, and income assessment.
+The program's toll-free number, 1-800-792-9745, provides application assistance.

 Medicare Savings Programs in NJ

-Medicare premiums cost New Jersey seniors an average of $185 monthly in 2025, pushing many fixed-income households toward financial hardship.
-Medicare Savings Programs (MSPs) help eligible residents manage these essential healthcare expenses through state and federal funding.
+Medicare premiums average $185 monthly in 2025, straining many fixed-income seniors.
+Medicare Savings Programs help eligible residents pay these essential healthcare costs through state and federal funding.

-The QMB program pays Medicare Part A and B premiums, deductibles, and copayments for qualifying seniors.
-Monthly income limits for 2025 reach $15,660 for singles and $21,156 for couples, while asset caps stand at $9,660 for individuals and $14,470 for couples.
-Federal law prohibits healthcare providers from billing QMB enrollees for Medicare deductibles or coinsurance.
+QMB pays Medicare Part A and B premiums, deductibles, and copayments.
+Monthly income limits for 2025 are $15,660 (single) and $21,156 (couples).
+Asset limits are $9,660 (individual) and $14,470 (couples).
+Healthcare providers cannot bill you for Medicare deductibles or coinsurance when you're enrolled in QMB.

 Specified Low-Income Medicare Beneficiary (SLMB)

-The NJSave portal processes applications for all Medicare Savings Programs.
-The system automatically determines optimal program placement based on individual circumstances.
-Program specialists provide application assistance through the state hotline: 1-800-792-9745.
-Medicare officials encourage applications even from those uncertain about eligibility, as various income exclusions may apply.
+The NJSave portal processes applications for all Medicare Savings Programs and automatically matches you with the best option.
+Program specialists provide phone assistance through 1-800-792-9745.
+The state encourages applications even from those unsure about eligibility, because certain income types aren't counted.

-The Department of Human Services sets 2025 long-term care eligibility standards:
+The Department of Human Services sets these 2025 eligibility standards for long-term care:

 - New Jersey residency

-Married applicants face different requirements.
-The program counts only the applying spouse’s income.
-Non-applicant spouses may keep $157,920 in assets through the Community Spouse Resource Allowance.
+For married couples, only the applying spouse's income counts.
+The non-applying spouse can keep up to $157,920 in assets through the Community Spouse Resource Allowance.

 - Primary and specialist care